Jon Mark (Maples Pavilion)

 If I remember correctly, they played the "The Sausalito Bay Suite," which had a great response from the crowd.
 I also remember listening to Jon Mark's voice, which was very smooth, with an almost velvety tone.
 He is a great musician and singer to this day.
 I don't remember the other musicians as well, because I was generally fixed on watching Mark and Almond, and taking their photos.
 I still enjoy listening to many of their songs.

 Michael: I had closely followed the music of Mark-Almond from the release of their first album, so I was greatly pleased to see them perform.
 I had always liked music that was on the downbeat side (Cat Stevens, Nick Drake, Leonard Cohen, Tim Buckley), so Mark-Almond was right up my alley.
 I regard Jon Mark as one of the most gifted songwriters of that time.
 He had a particular ability to write songs (such as "The Tramp and the Young Girl") that were painfully honest, engagingly thoughtful, and deeply moving.
-He had a beautiful and unusual talent.
+He had a rare sensibility and an unusual talent.

 The lineup that we saw in 1973 was a bit more lively than the lineup that had been heard on their early albums.
 Mark-Almond had added a number of other musicians when we saw them, which resulted in the band having lot of power on stage, and their performances could be quite intense.
 The songs themselves were full of strong feelings, and Jon Mark sang them with the utmost conviction.
 Hearing Mark-Almond perform their music was not a lightweight experience.